ajitsingh98/Data-Science-Interview-Questions-Answers/calculus_and_algorithmic_differentiation.md

 </tr>
 </table>

-1. Likelihood: The starting point for our inference problem is the Likelihood, the prob- ability of the observed data.
+1. Likelihood: The starting point for our inference problem is the Likelihood, the probability of the observed data.
 Find the Likelihood function symbolically using sympy.
 Convert the SymPy representation to a purely Numpy based callable function with a Lambda expression.
-Evaluate the Likelihood function at θ = 0.5 with 50 successful trials out of 100.
+Evaluate the Likelihood function at $θ = 0.5$ with 50 successful trials out of 100.

 2. Prior: The Beta Distribution.
 Define the Beta distribution which will act as our prior distribution symbolically using sympy.
 Convert the SymPy representation to a purely Numpy based callable function.
-Evaluate the Beta Distribution at θ : 0.5, a : 2, b : 7
+Evaluate the Beta Distribution at $θ : 0.5, a : 2, b : 7$

 3. Plot the Beta distribution, using the Numpy based function.

-4. Posterior: Find the posterior distribution by multiplying our Beta prior by the Bi- nomial Likelihood symbolically using sympy.
-Convert the SymPy representation to Prior of θ Likelihood Posterior of θ Posterior Mean (a+x)/(a+b+n−x)
+4. Posterior: Find the posterior distribution by multiplying our Beta prior by the Binomial Likelihood symbolically using sympy.
+Convert the SymPy representation to Prior of θ Likelihood Posterior of θ Posterior Mean $(a+x)/(a+b+n−x)$
 Beta(a,b)
 binomial (n, θ)
 Beta (a + x, b + n − x)
 a purely Numpy based callable function.
-Evaluate the Posterior Distribution at θ : 0.5, a : 2, b : 7
+Evaluate the Posterior Distribution at $θ : 0.5, a : 2, b : 7$
 5. Plot the posterior distribution, using the Numpy based function.

 6. Show that the posterior distribution has the same functional dependence on θ as the prior, and it is just another Beta distribution.